 When thinking of respect, there is also the chance that another kanji character could come to mind, namely 敬(kei), part of the two character kanji compound that makes up the word that is often used in everyday conversation in Japanese when talking about respect.

+Are you looking for downloadable digital kanji art?
+In addition to the print option, this poster is now available as an instant download, too!
 We offer this design as well as the other seven principles, each on its own, on postcards, keychains, magnets and mugs as well as posters in our zazzle shop.

 Brush artist Hiro created this work at his studio in Kyoto by hand.
 Then we scanned it for use here.
 It’s also featured on this short bushido code kanji quiz.

 The black kanji character contrasts well with a white base, and the likeness of Hiro’s red name stamp in the lower left corner adds a dash of color that brings this design to life.
 Its simple flair and the history behind it make this work a distinctive piece of wall art that’s just right for spaces with a minimalist decor, be it modern or more folk inspired.

 See more bushido code kanji calligraphy art posters here:

 - Jisei 自制 Self-control